expo/expo-brownfield-examples/README.md

 4. **Add React Native view**: Create a new Swift file in the `NetNewsWire-iOS` target, for example `ReactNativeView.swift`, and implement a basic React Native view.

 ### Isolated

+1. **Create the Expo app**: Run `npx create-expo-app exp` to set up a new Expo app.

+2. **Install expo-brownfield**: Add expo-brownfield to your project `npx expo install expo-brownfield` and generate a XCFramework.

+3. **Add React Native view**: Integrate the Expo app XCFramework into the existing iOS app.